zeddytbr/pmayl/README.md

     Hit send.

     (This does not currently work, please wait until release).

+Changes I would like to make in the future:

+    Currently the design is unattractive, I would like to change from TKinter to another GUI library like Kivy.
+This will likely change after the first official release.

+    I would also like to make it clearer wherether login has been successful or not.

+    It would be good if I could allow people to use it in order to read and manage emails, not just send them.
+However, I think that is beyond my level at this point in time but could be an addition in the future.

 With that out of the way, please enjoy this piece of software.

 -zeddytbr (Tom)